chanjzooo/su26-ai301-contribution/README.md

 ### Problem Description

-The project maintains a collection of community-created color themes.
-This issue requests the addition of a new theme called "Lantern Blue" to the community themes configuration file.
+This issue requests the addition of a new community theme called "Thunder God" to KanaDojo's theme collection.
+The theme's color values have already been provided and need to be added to the community themes configuration file.

 ### Expected Behavior

-The new "Lantern Blue" theme should be added to the available community themes and become selectable within the application after the change is merged.
+The Thunder God theme should appear as one of the available community themes and be selectable by users after the change is merged.

 ### Current Behavior

-The "Lantern Blue" theme does not currently exist in the community themes list, so users cannot select or use it.
+The Thunder God theme is not currently included in the community themes list, so users do not have access to it.

 ### Affected Components